Navigating VA Benefits for Assisted Living

 Aid & Attendance

-If you’re exploring assisted living options for a veteran or surviving spouse, speaking with an accredited professional can help you better understand your options and navigate the VA application process.
+If you’re exploring assisted living for a veteran or surviving spouse, Patriot Angels can help you understand whether this benefit may apply and what steps to take next.